rust-lang/rfcs/text/0000-attribute-syntax.md

 only compiler changes required will be to the parser and pretty printer, it's relatively low risk (compared to resolve or typeck changes for example).

-The need to continue to allow `[]` delimiters is a bit unfortunate.
+The need to add parentheses to avoid ambiguities in some situations is a bit unfortunate.

 # Alternatives